Father Vincent Ryan was one of the most prolific and unremorseful paedophile priests in the history of the Hunter Region and Australia.

 - 6 counts of indecently assaulting four boys aged 10 – 12

-In 1997, Ryan was serving his prison sentence but the investigation had continued.
-More victims came forward and Ryan was charged with 47 incidents of sexual assault – bringing the total to 53.
+Ryan was serving his prison sentence in 1997, but the investigation continued.
+More victims came forward, and Ryan was charged with 47 incidents of sexual assault – bringing the total to 53.

 “Ryan preyed on the young, the vulnerable, the impressionable, the child needing a friend or a father figure and the child seeking approval from an adult – and for what?
 For his own sexual gratification, without a thought or concern for the sexual development of his victims,” Judge John Nield said.

 Judge Nield sentenced Ryan to sixteen years in prison.